lubjs/lub/packages/lub-command/README.md

 - `showHelp()` - print usage message to console.
 - `options=` - a setter, shortcut for `yargs.options`
 - `usage=` - a setter, shortcut for `yargs.usage`
-- `description=` - a setter, shortcut for [yargs.command(cmd, desc, [module])](https://github.com/yargs/yargs/blob/99c2dc850e67c606644f8b0c0bca1a59c87dcbcd/docs/api.md#commandcmd-desc-module)
+- `version=` - a setter, set the version of you command

 **Properties:**

-- `description` - {String} a getter, only show this description when it's a sub command in help console
+- `description` - {String} a getter, shortcut for [yargs.command(cmd, desc, [module])](https://github.com/yargs/yargs/blob/99c2dc850e67c606644f8b0c0bca1a59c87dcbcd/docs/api.md#commandcmd-desc-module) only show this description when it's a sub command in help console
 - `yargs` - {Object} yargs instance for advanced custom usage
 - `helper` - {Object} helper instance exported from `const { helper } = require('lub-command');`
-- `options` - {Object} a setter, set yargs' options

 **tips:** `lub-command` will read version from your npm package's package.json